 We all suffer from insomnia from time to time, counting sheep and still unable to fall asleep.
 Occasional insomnia is part of life, but when sleep disorders become chronic, they rapidly cause problems for the person affected.
 Many resort to sleeping pills which, while effective, are controversial, mainly because people can become addicted to them.

-Dr Michael Moskowitz, psychiatrist and scientific author, prefers to prescribe his patients a plant-based alternative.
+One physician’s opinion, Dr Michael Moskowitz, psychiatrist and scientific author, prefers to prescribe his patients a plant-based alternative.
 “I’d rather have someone on a high THC tincture at night than on Lunesta, Ambien or any such hypnotic sleeping pill.
 Cannabis is the best sleep medicine that I have ever used on patients.”

 7. Cannabis reduces the frequency of tics in Tourette’s patients